What is GigaWallet?

 Those familiar with popular cursor-based APIs such as AWS etc should understand this pattern, it allows for machine-to-machine fetching of all invoices and should not be confused with an offset/limit style API.

-The response contains two elements, items which is an array of invoices, and cursor which should be passed to the next invocation.
-A cursor of 0 indicates there are no further records.
+which should be passed to the next invocation.
+A cursor of 0

 RESPONSE BODY: